rueedlinger/gfollow/README.md

 ## ghFollowBack.js

 This Node script is for those who want to follow people back with just one click.
 Just run the script to follow people back on GitHub.
+If `GH_UNFOLLOW=true` set to true the script will also unfollow people which do not follow back.

 ```bash
 node ghFollowBack.js